pelican-eggs/eggs/CONTRIBUTING.md

 Make sure your install process is rock solid as I will be testing eggs before they ever hit my repo.

-I will make sugestions and changes at will.
+I will make suggestions and changes at will.
 This is to maintain a clean repo that others can pull and be fully aware of what is being done.

 ## Step 3.
 #### Make a branch and do your work in there.

 I have been getting messy PR's due to people always PRing from their master branch.
-Please make a branch and PR from there,
+Please make a branch and PR from there.